nancyloma/nancyloma/README.md

 ## I'm a Software Tester, Developer, Freelancer
 - ✍ You can find my projects here [portfolio]
 - 🔭 I’m currently working on..Vs Code
-- 🌱 I’m currently learning Automation Testing & Docker
+- 🌱 I'm currently learning English as a second language. and practice coding challenges to improve my problem solving skills.
 - 👯 I’m looking to collaborate on ...Open source projects
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I'm comming to teen
+- ⚡ Fun fact: Technology is magic and I’m a witch. 🦋✨

 ### Talk with me, I am kinda awesome: